Valentine’s Day Messages 2026 for Your Love, Cards and Texts

 What should I write in a Valentine’s Day message?
 Toggle answer

-Start with a simple romantic greeting, add one real detail about the person or relationship, then close with a clear affectionate line.
-Avoid trying to sound poetic if that is not your natural voice.
+Start with a simple romantic greeting, add one real detail about the person or relationship, and close with a clear, affectionate line.
+Avoid trying to sound poetic if that’s not your natural voice.

 How do I write a Valentine’s message that is not cheesy?
 Toggle answer